Heuer Autavia Rindt | 2446 | STEEL

 The chronograph hand is white, giving the dial a nice monochromatic look.
 The sub-registers at three, six and nine o'clock are the thirty-minute, the twelve-hour and the sub-second dials, respectively, featuring Arabic numerals and black, third-execution hands.

 The watch carries the manual-winding, Valjoux Calibre 72 (labeled as "Leonidas") at its heart, beating at 18,000 A/h, with a power reserve of approximately 46 hours.
+The movement has been serviced to the highest possible standards by leading Heuer technical expert, Abel Court.

 This Autavia 2446 MK3 represents one of the most celebrated references in Heuer’s history, a true icon sported by iconic owners.
 Considered a “grail” piece by many collectors, this example represents the original “Rindt” reference, and thus a special piece of horological importance.
 The exceptional thickness of the case, consistent aging/completeness of the lumes and original Mark 3 dial exhibit the characteristics that make some Autavia “Rindts” so collectable.